If the thought of hosting Thanksgiving has your head spinning, just take a look at these Thanksgiving tips to make hosting Thanksgiving easy peasy.

 This side is pretty simple as is, but check out this 4-ingredient classic recipe.
 Just mix, bake and top with fried onions!

 If you don’t want to buy rolls, give overnight rolls a try along with the overnight turkey.
-It’s amazing what you can do in your sleep!
+It’s amazing how productive you can be while you sleep!

 Maybe opt for something different.
 With 5 ingredients and 2 steps, this cranberry-orange sauce is sure to jazz up your table with minimal effort.

-Because a throw-together casserole is just as “divine.”
-This Sweet Potato Casserole recipe is a throw-together casserole with candied pecans on top; serve as a side or as dessert!
+Because a throw-together casserole is just “divine.”
+This Sweet Potato Casserole recipe is a throw-together casserole with candied pecans on top that you can serve as a side or as dessert!

 Well, this is different!
-This 3-Ingredient Slow-Cooker Pumpkin Pie is DELICIOUS, even if it looks different from it’s traditional counterpart.
+This Slow-Cooker Pumpkin Pie is DELICIOUS, even if it looks different from its traditional counterpart.
 So try out this easy recipe, perfect for the lazy hostess!

 S0, here’s a thought…try some NO-BAKE recipes!
-If you’re tired, in general, of baking or you want to change up the traditional menu, try this no bake pumpkin cheesecake.
-It requires some time, but not too much effort.
+If you’re tired of baking or you want to change up the traditional menu, try this no bake pumpkin cheesecake.
+It requires a little time, but very little effort.

-Use paint stirrers for even dough.
+Use paint stirrers to make sure you get even dough!
 While rolling out pie dough, roll the rolling pin across paint stirrers to quickly create even dough thickness.

-Bonus tip: Make stew with all of your thanksgiving leftovers.
-Combine all kinds of leftovers into a Day-After Soup.
+Make leftovers a piece of cake with this hack!
+Create a stew with all of your Thanksgiving leftovers and combine all kinds of leftovers into a Day-After Soup.

-Whether you are the only one cooking Thanksgiving dinner, you have help, or you have too much help, these tips can aid your dinner preparations and make room for family time avoid holiday hostess misery.
+Whether you’re cooking Thanksgiving dinner solo, you have help, or you have too much help, these tips will make hosting Thanksgiving easy by creating more room for family time without the holiday hostess misery.